Components

 Loading...

-By yielding elements rather than returning them, we can make components stateful using variables in the generator’s local scope.
-Crank uses the same diffing algorithm which reuses DOM nodes to reuse generator objects, so there will only be one execution of a generator component per rendered element.
+By yielding elements rather than returning them, components can be made stateful using variables in the generator’s local scope.
+Crank uses the same diffing algorithm which reuses DOM nodes to reuse generator objects, so there will only be one execution of a generator component for a given element in the tree.

 The Crank Context

-In the preceding example, the component’s local state was updated directly when the generator was executed.
+In the preceding example, the component’s local state count was updated directly when the generator was re-rendered.
 This is of limited value insofar as what we usually want want is to update according to events or timers.

 Crank allows components to control their own execution by passing in an object called a context as the this keyword of each component.
 Contexts provide several utility methods, the most important of which is the refresh() method, which tells Crank to update the related component instance in place.